MarkTension/portfolio_react_spruce/src/markdowns/my_favorite_wgsl_random_func_so_far.md

 # My favorite webgpu random function

-I thought it was worth sharing this for it's value, but also understanding the implementation gave me a more intimate understanding of some fundamental CS concepts: hashing, bitwise casting, and 32bit number layouts.
+I thought it was worth sharing this for its value, but also understanding the implementation gave me a more intimate understanding of some fundamental CS concepts: hashing, bitwise casting, and 32bit number layouts.

 ### What I did before
 The quickest and most prevalent way to get random values that are roughly uniform is using this fraction and sinus option with a random seed as input: